axibase/atsd/rule-engine/functions-table.md

 Map records with empty or `null` values are ignored.

-Numeric values are automatically rounded in web and email notifications and are printed `as is` in other cases.
+Numeric values are automatically rounded in web and email notifications and are printed without modifications in other cases.

-The default table header is 'Name, Value'.
+The default table headers are `Name` and `Value`.

 Examples: